T145/magistics/README.md

 **_Adding some logistics to Thaumcraft!_**

 ## Workspace Setup
-Simply run one of the scripts contained in the [scripts](https://github.com/T145/magistics/tree/master/scripts) directory (that's catered to your OS) from the project's root directory and you should be all set!
+Simply plop your deobfuscated copy of Thaumcraft into the lib directory.
+Once that's set, then run one of the scripts contained in the [scripts](https://github.com/T145/magistics/tree/master/scripts) directory from the project's root directory and you should be all set!

-### Adding libraries
-The project has two places designated for where libraries are loaded onto its path: mods and [lib](https://github.com/T145/magistics/tree/master/lib).
-Any mod that's a coremod should go directly into the mods directory, and everything else goes into the lib directory.
-Also, The mods directory will not be available until the build process is run at least once.

 ## License Stuff
 All of the wonderful license information is located in the project's license file.
 The project source code falls under this license. *As for the assets (images and such), they are outlined as separate content!* The original creators own them, and require their explicit permission for external usage.